BleedingEffigy/EphemeralDAO/src/pages/en/introduction.md

 ---
-title: Introduction
+title: What is Web3 School?
 description: Docs intro
 layout: ../../layouts/MainLayout.astro
 ---

-**Welcome to Astro!**

-This is the `docs` starter template.
-It contains all of the features that you need to build a Markdown-powered documentation site, including:

-- ✅ **Full Markdown support**
+Welcome to Web3 School, a platform by a group of developers and enthusiasts to help others learn, use, and build Web3.

+Get up to speed with our 10 min Quickstart Guide, or visit our modules

+You can learn:
+- ✅ **The essentials to get started in Web3 Handbook**
 - ✅ **Responsive mobile-friendly design**
 - ✅ **Sidebar navigation**
 - ✅ **Search (powered by Algolia)**